Review: ALIEN EXPEDITION (2018)

-Alien Expedition starts with a weird flashback/montage before jumping into some fairly aggressive and energetic sex between space jockey Mason (Edward Gusts, Snake Outta Compton, Stained) and bartender Des (Cody Renee Cameron, Girls, Guns And Blood).
+Alien Expedition starts with a weird flashback/montage before jumping into some fairly aggressive and energetic sex between space jockey Mason (Edward Gusts, Snake Outta Compton, Stained) and bartender Des (Cody Renee Cameron, Girls, Guns And Blood, Verotika).
 Poor guy is barely finished when Fen (C.J.
-Baker) who tells him the commander wants to see them.
+Baker) tells him the commander wants to see them.

 They pick up some dinosaur chow, excuse me, the security detail and head off.
 The planet seems pretty dull, all desert and rocks.
 Until a weird floating light lures Fen away to be beamed up by some unknown craft.
 After that, dinosaurs who seem to have Predator grade cloaking technology start literally appearing out of nowhere.
 And, btw, drinking the water will give you something worse than Montezuma’s Revenge.

 Alien Expedition reminded me of the 70s film Planet Of The Dinosaurs.
 And to a lesser degree King Dinosaur from the 50s, that’s how old the basic plot is.
 And this film really doesn’t do anything new with it.
-There’s plenty of borrowing from better films, like the big black guy with enhanced vision (Antuone Torbert, Soul Hunters, Karate Kill), giant sandworms and a tense confrontation about letting an injured crewmember back on board.
+There’s plenty of borrowing from better films, like the big black guy with enhanced vision (Antuone Torbert, Soul Hunters, Dragon Soldiers), giant sand worms and a tense confrontation about letting an injured crew member back on board.

 Alien Expedition might be ok if you’re in a mood for cheese, but there’s really nothing to recommend it.
 And if you do like it Automatic Entertainment also has Jurassic Galaxy and Jurassic City available.
 And Jurassic Hunt in production.